Chao-Z/Horizontal_gene_transfer_project/README.md

 4 Using third python script to extract all similar sequences of close(background) organisms (A.fa; A database):

-python Extract_fasta_2.py A.fa <Blastp_result.txt>
+python Extract_fasta_2.py A.fa Blastp_result

-Note: please note the blastp_result file only includes query ids you want to extract and their blastp hits; like:
+Note: Blastp_result file only includes query ids you want to extract and their blastp hits; like:

 ID1 hit1